 Consumers rarely see the rigorous processes to ensure that food is safe for their families.
 But, before it reaches their tables, procedures and precautions are implemented at all stages of the food supply chain — growing, processing, distribution, and preparation — to ensure a safe and delicious meal.
-These stringent steps help prevent foodborne illness and keep people healthy.
+These stringent steps help prevent foodborne illness and keep people safe and healthy.

 The American Frozen Food Institute (AFFI) and its member companies are committed to advancing food safety practices across the supply chain and helping to raise the bar on food safety.
 Continue reading to learn more details on how AFFI and frozen food processors and ingredient suppliers work to elevate the industry’s food safety programs and promote food safety in recognition of World Food Safety Day and throughout the year.